AndreiD/YetAnotherReactStarterProject/README.md

-# Yet Anohter React Starter Project
+# Yet Another React Starter Project

 This project is for "bigger" projects where you need a lot of stuff.
 If you're looking for a smaller, single-page app style, project, suitable for dapps (let's say) then take a look at